Dewormers

 *

-*Per the 2019 American Association of Equine Practitioners’ Internal Parasite Control Guidelines there is widespread roundworm (ascarid) resistance (lack of efficacy) to the macrocyclic lactones (moxidectin and ivermectin).
+*Per the 2024 American Association of Equine Practitioners’ Internal Parasite Control Guidelines there is widespread roundworm (ascarid) resistance (lack of efficacy) to the macrocyclic lactones (moxidectin and ivermectin).
+If macrocyclic lactone resistance is suspected based on lack of clinical response, the 2024 American Association of Equine Practitioners Internal Parasites Guidelines recommends benzimidazoles (oxibendazole and fenbendazole) should be given.

 Our product portfolio

-We provide the most comprehensive range of equine dewormers to treat the most dangerous parasites for your horse’s life stages without over-deworming.
+We provide the most comprehensive range of equine dewormers to treat the most dangerous parasites for each life stage without over-deworming.

 Multiple Parasites